Hyacinths to feed the soul: celebrating Sa’di

 Some years ago I discovered this poem all over the Web, attributed in most places to Sa’di in the Gulistan.
 I went to my closest university library, checked out the Gulistan, and spent some days reading it.
 The message of the poem fit Sa’di’s philosophy, but I never did find the exact reference.

 So where, exactly, does this poem come from?
 If any of you have the exact citation, whether in the Gulistan or from some other source, I’d love to know about it.
-Either post a comment or contact me by email (from the About me page).
+Either post a comment or contact me by email.
 Even better, send me the Persian original (if it does come from Sa’di), or post it in a comment.

 Happy New Year, and happy equinox.